 Interested in learning more?
 If you decide an MBA does sound like the right choice for you, one of the next steps is to consider whether to pursue an MBA in a particular specialization.
 Types of MBA degrees range from accounting, finance, international business and marketing to healthcare, human resources, operations and project management.
 Each specialization allows you to take courses devoted to your field of interest and learn from professors who are specialists in the field.

 Ready to take the next step?
-Learn more about master's degrees at AIU.
+Learn more about AIU's online master's program.

 1. Current Population Survey, Bureau of Labor Statistics, U.S. Department of Labor, on the Internet at http://www.bls.gov/emp/ep_chart_001.htm (visited 3/09/2015)